Mc’Dole Chigborogu

 Biography

-Most wellbeing programmes do not work on the people who need them most.
-Senior operators in sales floors, agencies, and entrepreneurial businesses tend to opt out of clinical-sounding interventions, then carry the cost of that silence into their work and their teams.
-The gap is rarely about access to therapy.
-It is about whether the person delivering the message looks anything like them.
+Most wellbeing programmes miss the people who need them most.
+The capable operators who hold teams together tend to opt out of anything that sounds clinical, then carry the cost of that silence into their decisions and the people around them.
+Access to support is rarely the problem.
+What matters is whether the person delivering the message reads as someone who has been there.

 Key speaking topics